fpjohnston/TECO-64/doc/goto.md

 O*tag*\`

-where *tag* is a location named elsewhere in the command string and "`" signifies a \<DELIM\>.
+where *tag* is a location named elsewhere in the command string and "`" signifies a &lt;*delim*>.
 When an O command is executed, the next command to be executed will be the one that follows the tag referenced by the O command.
 Command execution continues normally from this point.